 Figure 1.
 While hosted virtualization software runs on top of a host OS, bare-metal software runs directly on the underlying computer hardware.

 For in-depth information on virtualization technology as well as underlying techniques that software packages use to accomplish virtualization, view the Virtualization Technology Under the Hood white paper.
 The remainder of this document addresses details specific to the NI Real-Time Hypervisor.

 3. Architecture of NI Real-Time Hypervisor Software

-The NI Real-Time Hypervisor is a bare-metal virtualization software package that runs LabVIEW Real-Time and Windows XP or Red Hat Enterprise Linux in parallel as virtual machines.
-Note that these are actually two separate software packages: the NI Real-Time Hypervisor for Windows, and the NI Real-Time Hypervisor for Linux Early Access Program.
+The NI Real-Time Hypervisor is a bare-metal virtualization software package that runs LabVIEW Real-Time and Windows in parallel as virtual machines.
 When installed on a supported controller, NI Real-Time Hypervisor software partitions the CPU cores in the system according to a user configuration.
 The NI Real-Time Hypervisor is based on low-level VirtualLogix VLX virtualization software.

 Figure 2.
-NI Real-Time Hypervisor for Windows software runs Windows XP on one or more processor cores and LabVIEW Real-Time on the remaining cores (a version is also available for Red Hat Enterprise Linux).
+NI Real-Time Hypervisor for Windows software runs Windows on one or more processor cores and LabVIEW Real-Time on the remaining cores.

 When either LabVIEW Real-Time or the host OS attempts to access a shared resource or communicate with the other OS, the hypervisor is automatically called by special virtualization features built into the processor.
 Specifically, NI Real-Time Hypervisor hardware uses multicore Intel processors with integrated Intel-VT technology.